Some evacuated from Mariupol; US lawmaker Pelosi visits Kyiv

 ZAPORIZHZHIA, Ukraine (AP) — Some women and children have been evacuated from a steel plant that is the last defensive stronghold in the bombed-out ruins of the Ukrainian city of Mariupol, while U.S. House Speaker Nancy Pelosi visited Ukraine’s president in the country’s capital in a show of American support.

-Russia’s offensive in coastal southern Ukraine and the country’s eastern industrial heartland has Ukrainian forces fighting village by village and more civilians fleeing airstrikes and artillery shelling as the war reaches their doorsteps.
+Russia’s high-stakes offensive in coastal southern Ukraine and the country’s eastern industrial heartland has Ukrainian forces fighting village by village and more civilians fleeing airstrikes and artillery shelling as the war draws near their doorsteps.

-Thousands of residents were believed to remain trapped with little food, water or medicine in blockaded Mariupol.
-The United Nations was working to broker an evacuation of as many as 1,000 civilians who were hunkered down with an estimated 2,000 Ukrainian fighters beneath a sprawling Soviet-era steel plant that is the only part of the city not occupied by the Russians.
+The United Nations was working to evacuate residents from blockaded Mariupol.
+As many as 100,000 people are believed to still be in the port city, included up to civilians who were hunkered down with an estimated 2,000 Ukrainian fighters beneath a sprawling Soviet-era steel plant that is the only part of the city not occupied by the Russians.

-Footage released early Sunday by Ukrainian President Volodymyr Zelenskyy’s office showed Pelosi in Kyiv with a congressional delegation that included representatives Jason Crow, Jim McGovern, Gregory Meeks and Adam Schiff.
-The visit was not previously announced.

-“We believe that we are visiting you to say thank you for your fight for freedom,” said Pelosi, who is second in line to the U.S. presidency after the vice president and the highest-ranking American leader to visit Ukraine since the start of the war.
+Pelosi, who is second in line to succeed the president, is the most senior American lawmaker to visit Ukraine since the war erupted.
+Her Saturday trip with a congressional delegation was a sign of unflinching U.S. support and came just days after Russia launched rockets at the capital during a visit by U.N.
+Secretary-General António Guterres.

-Pelosi’s office did not say when the meeting took place, but the light in the video and other details suggested the meeting took place Saturday.
-Members of Congress Barbara Lee and Bill Keating were also listed as being in the delegation, although it wasn’t clear if they were in Kyiv.

-The delegation was scheduled to hold a press conference in the Polish city of Rzeszow on Sunday.
+During a Sunday news conference in the Polish city of Rzeszow, Pelosi said she and other members of the delegation applauded the courage of the Ukrainian people and brought Zelenskyy “a message of appreciation from the American people for his leadership.”

-Russian forces have embarked on a major military operation to seize significant parts of southern and eastern Ukraine following their failure to capture the capital.
+Russian forces have embarked on a major military operation to seize significant parts of southern and eastern Ukraine following their failure to capture the capital, Kyiv.
 Mariupol is a major target because of its strategic location near the Crimea Peninsula, which Russia seized from Ukraine in 2014.

-Russia’s RIA Novosti news agency said Saturday that 19 adults and six children were brought out from the Azovstal steelworks, but gave no further details.
+Details about the scope of Saturday’s evacuations and the possibility of more to come Sunday were unclear given the number of parties involved in the negotiations and the volatile situation on the ground.

-“These are women and children,” Sviatoslav Palamar said in a video posted on the regiment’s Telegram channel.
-He also called for the evacuation of the wounded: “We don’t know why they are not taken away and their evacuation to the territory controlled by Ukraine is not being discussed.”
+In a video posted on the regiment’s Telegram channel, regiment Deputy Commander Sviatoslav Palamar called for the evacuation of wounded Ukrainian fighters as well as civilians.
+“We don’t know why they are not taken away and their evacuation to the territory controlled by Ukraine is not being discussed,” he said.

+The U.N. has not confirmed that people were able to leave Mariupol on Saturday.
+An Associated Press journalist saw women and children arriving in Bezimenne, a village which is under the control of Moscow-backed separatists in eastern Ukraine.

-Ukraine has blamed the failure of numerous previous evacuation attempts on continued Russian shelling.,
+A Red Cross representative there said 20 civilians were evacuated from the Azovstal steel plant amid a temporary cease-fire observed by Ukrainian and Russian forces.
+Ukraine has blamed the failure of numerous previous evacuation attempts on continued Russian shelling.

-U.N. humanitarian spokesperson Saviano Abreu said the world organization was negotiating with authorities in Moscow and Kyiv on evacuations from Mariupol, but he could not provide details of the ongoing effort “because of the complexity and fluidity of the operation.”

-Abreu would not confirm video posted on social media purportedly showing U.N.-marked vehicles in Mariupol.
+The Russian Defense Ministry said a total of 46 people, groups of 25 and 21, were evacuated from areas near the plant.

-In the town of Lyman in the Donetsk region, where at least half the population has fled Russian shelling, around 20 elderly people and children clutching bags along with their dogs and cats boarded a minivan marked with a sign reading “evacuation of children” in Ukrainian.
-It sped off toward the city of Dnipro as explosions were heard in the distance.
+Elsewhere in Ukraine’s eastern Donbas region, about 20 older adults and children clutching bags along with their dogs and cats boarded a minivan Saturday in the town of Lyman, where at least half the population has fled Russian shelling, The van, marked with a sign reading “evacuation of children” in Ukrainian, sped off toward the city of Dnipro as explosions were heard in the distance.

 “The liberators have come and have freed us from what?
 Our lives?” said Nina Mihaylenko, a professor of Russian language and literature, referring to the Russian forces.